-The company is an artificial person created by law continues to exist irrespective of the changes in its membership.
+The company is an artificial person created by law and continues to exist irrespective of the changes in its membership.
 A company can be terminated only through law.
 The death or insanity or insolvency of any member of the corporate in no way affects the existence of the corporate.
 Members may come and go but the corporate continues.

 - Common Seal:

 The company being a man-made person, cannot sign its name by itself.
 Therefore, every company is required to possess its own seal which acts as the official signature of the corporate.
-Any document which doesn’t carry the harbour seal of the corporate isn’t binding on the corporate.
+Any document which doesn’t carry the harbor seal of the corporate isn’t binding on the corporate.